BohdanLaba/pizza/README.md

  2. Retrieve statistics on toppings:
  `curl --location 'localhost:8080/api/v1/topping'`

- 3. My favorite topping:
+ 3. List of toppings per customer:
- `curl --location 'localhost:8080/api/v1/favorite/topping'`
+ `curl --location 'localhost:8080/api/v1/customer/{customerEmail}'`

 ####Here is a list of desirable features that I did not have time to implement.:
 - add custom error handling, e.g. via ControllerAdvice